 Finally, treat people with respect and they’ll want to shine.
 Not just for themselves, but for their colleagues, and for you as their employer.
 After all, most of us want to work with (and be) decent people.

 So that's my short, straightforward advice to keep in mind with every employee, at every level.
 I sincerely hope it won’t be followed by the BBC of W1A, though.
-They’d have to sack most of the cast for a start.
-And that would make my Wednesday nights far less fun!
+They’d have to sack most of the characters for a start.
+And that would make Monday nights far less fun!